-Pages 2 and 3 provide the student's 2004 FCAT SSS results.
+Pages 2 and 3 provide the student's 2005 FCAT SSS results.
 Page 2 displays the Reading results and page 3 displays the Mathematics results.
 The description of the information provided on the sample Reading report on this page applies to the Mathematics report as well.

-- A The student, school, and district are identified in this area. - B In the area labeled Your 2004 Reading (or Mathematics) Results a statement provides information based on the student's achievement level for 2004.
+- The student, school, and district are identified in this area. - B In the area labeled Your 2005 Reading (or Mathematics) Results a statement provides information based on the student's achievement level for 2005.
 For students taking the Grade 10 test, the comment also indicates whether they earned a passing score.
 This area may direct students to contact their teachers for guidance on improving achievement.
-This comment is translated into Spanish and Haitian Creole. - C The table labeled Your Reading (or Mathematics) FCAT Score History provides the
+This comment is translated into Spanish and Haitian Creole.

-FCAT Score (Developmental Scale Score), achievement level, and grade tested for 2004, and, if available, for 2001, 2002, and 2003.
-The shaded bars on the graph display the student's current FCAT Score as well as the FCAT Scores for the previous three years, if those scores were available.
+C The table labeled Your Reading (or Mathematics) FCAT Score History provides the FCAT Score (Developmental Scale Score), achievement level, and grade tested for 2005, and, if available, for 2001, 2002, 2003, and 2004.
+The shaded bars on the graph display the student's current FCAT Score as well as the FCAT Scores for the previous four years, if those scores were available.
 The white bars on the graph provide the on-grade level expectations.
 The FCAT Score is used to determine a student's annual progress from grade to grade.
 Developmental scores range from 86 to 3008.
 FCAT Scores are equated to the base year so scores from year to year can be compared.
 For example, for Grade 10 Reading and Mathematics, the base year is 1998.
 Equating means that even though a grade-level test may contain different questions each year, students who perform at the same skill level in different years will earn the same FCAT score.
 The footnote below the score history table describes the range within which a student's FCAT Score would likely fall if the student took the test again without additional instruction.
 Students who received additional instruction would likely improve their scores.

-- D The table labeled Your 2004 Reading (or Mathematics) Content Scores provides the actual number of points earned in each of the content subcategories (clusters or strands).
-In the "Percent" column, the "Points Earned" are compared to the "Points Possible" to determine the percentage of questions the student answered correctly in each subcategory.
+- D In the table labeled Your 2005 Reading (or Mathematics) Content Scores the "Points Possible" column provides the total number of points possible for each of the content subcategories (clusters or strands) and the "Points Earned" shows the actual number of points earned in each of the content subcategories.
 The state comparison in thirds is also provided.
-A checkmark will indicate whether the student's points earned fell in the lowest third, middle third, or highest third of scores across the state for each content subcategory. - E This area of the report provides a Chart of FCAT Reading (or Mathematics) Achievement Levels and FCAT Scores for each grade level.
+A checkmark will indicate whether the student's points earned fell in the lowest third, middle third, or highest third of scores across the state for each content subcategory. - This area of the report provides a Chart of FCAT Reading (or Mathematics) Achievement Levels and FCAT Scores for each grade level.
 The achievement level that represents the on-grade level FCAT Score expectations is shaded.
 A description of the information contained in this chart is provided to the left of the chart in Spanish and Haitian Creole. - F In this section, the Reading (or Mathematics) Content subcategories are listed, along with a description of the content assessed within that subcategory.
 Spanish and Haitian Creole translations of this information are also provided.
 The titles of the content subcategories are the same across all grade levels; however, the actual content varies by grade level based on the benchmarks at each grade.
 Pages 30-32 of this booklet describe the content assessed on the Reading and Mathematics SSS portions of the FCAT.